jason-kool/websafe/README.md

 # WEBSAFE PROJECT
-## COMMIT DATE: `21 AUGUST 2023, 17:17pm`
+## COMMIT DATE: `22 AUGUST 2023, 12:06am`
-## VERSION: vC1.7
+## VERSION: vC1.8

-This commit contains both the **secure** and **insecure** implementations of the site, controlled by a singular docker compose file. \
+This commit contains both the **secure** and **insecure** implementations of the site, controlled by a singular docker compose file.
-I haven't done a thorough inspection of every file in both variants of the site, nor have I checked to see if the vulnerabilities we planned have been accounted for.

 The compose file automatically imports a premade sql dump into each database, so no prior setup using PHPmyadmin is needed.

-TODO LIST:
-- [x] Make it so that cart doesn't exist for admins
-- [ ] Make `SECURE/index` and `INSECURE/index` responsive so that \
- the "add to cart" button in the modal redirects to the manage page if the user is an admin

 ### Websafe site
-I did the thing where it makes things """""efficient""""" by turning the error reporting, session timeout and SQL connection codes into their own files so they can be imported on the fly.
-Never tested if it works seamlessly tho lmao\
+The website should be done, and there are no forseeable changes to be made.

 ### External server
 The welcome page is still fucked.
-Like I kinda need help because I have no idea how to design it lmao\
+Like I kinda need help because I have no idea how to design it lmao

 ## PORT MAPPING CHART
 ```